 Many argue that Tender is the Night is F. Scott Fitzgerald’s greatest novel, a notion I just can’t get behind.
 For me, The Great Gatsby will always be his best work and one of the American Classics.
 It encapsulates the zeitgeist of the era and protects it within its pages.

-No book has quite spoken to the cynic and the romantic in me in equal meaures.
-Hope blossoms within each character, only to be over shadowed by their self-serving nature.
+No book has quite spoken to the cynic and the romantic in me in equal measures.
+Hope blossoms within each character, only to be overshadowed by their self-serving nature.